Zoë Hope Fund

 White noise filled my ears as the shock hit – we were both trying to take in his words.
 He told us we could stay in hospital with Zoë for the rest of the night and we would meet the leukaemia team in the morning.
 He left the room – he had clearly not expected it either.
 Nathan and I met each others gaze and broke – as our eyes met and the reality hit, we embraced each other, cried and prayed as our world unravelled while our beautiful Zoë slept soundly.
 That was the worst night of our lives and feelings we will never forget.

 We had a fantastic leukaemia Consultant ‘Dr Geoff’ and a fantastic team of leukaemia nurses and staff at the Great North Children’s Hospital in Newcastle who were all very experienced, and who explained things brilliantly and helped us to feel supported from the start.
 Our lives changed literally overnight – Zoë’s treatment started immediately in order to save her life.
-Blood and platelet transfusions, surgery to have a port fitted, steroid and chemotherapy treatments, and regular lumbar procedures under general aesthetic all began.
+Blood and platelet transfusions, surgery to have a Hickman Line fitted, steroid and chemotherapy treatments, and regular lumbar procedures under general aesthetic all began.

 The treatment plan was two years long in length – 6 to 8 months of ‘intensive treatment’ which involved various chemotherapy drugs and then a ‘maintenance phase’ would last a further 18 months.
 We didn’t go home for 6 weeks initially and throughout the intensive treatment phase we spent more time in hospital then at home – hospital became home for us with Zoë and I staying on the ward whilst Nathan tried to continue working full time, visiting us between his shifts, and before and after work.
 The support of our family and friends got us through and we are so thankful for that.
 We are also thankful for the physios, play therapists, OT’s, nursing staff and additional staff who all got to know Zoë and became part of our family during that time.